 Daily Burn works by providing you with a membership service that allows you to take fitness classes on-demand no matter where in the world you are.

-The company has chosen to break the service down into four disciplines that involve completely different goals.
+The company has chosen to break the service down into four Daily Burn workouts that involve completely different goals.

-Let’s start with the one we were interested in most.
+Let’s start with the one we were interested in the most.

 1 - At Home